upenn-libraries/xmlaminar/README.md

 ```

 ## Extensions
-Two main approaches are available for extending the functionality available in
+Two main approaches are available for extending the functionality of xmlaminar:
-xmlaminar:

 1. Depend on xmlaminar-cli and package your own additional functionality along
 with all dependencies in a single jar file, with the unmodified